Rincon de la Vieja

 species.
 The Catalinas are known for giant manta rays.
 There are several diving shops in Coco, Ocotal, Playa Hermosa, and Playa Panama.
 We always dive with Rich Coast Diving.
-They run their dive boats safe and competently and have have always been very knowledgeable and honest about what we would see on a
+Costa Rica and run their dive boats safe and competently.
+They have always been very knowledgeable and honest about what we would see on a